cucumber/split-java/README.md

 }
 ```

-The `configureSplit` before hook will run before each scenario and configure the `splitClient` with feature flags extracted
+The `configureSplit` before hook will run before each scenario and configure the `splitClient` with feature flags declared
-from the scenario tags.
+as scenario tags.

 ## Production code design